dunndealpro/project-1-Blackjack/README.md

 - Click "Start" to begin the game or click "Rules" to get the basic rules.
 - Choose Player by clicking on picture.
-- Enter starting balance(numerical value greater than zero) and either hit 'enter' key or click "Let's Play."
+- Enter starting balance(numerical value greater than zero) and click "Let's Play."
-- Enter your wager amount and either hit 'enter' key or click "Deal" to start your hand.
+- Enter your wager amount and click "Deal" to start your hand.
 Wager amount will cary over to the next hand, but will have the option to increase or decrease.
 - If Blackjack occurs for either dealer or player, the hand will end.
 Click "Next Hand" to continue.
 - Click "Hit Me" to receive next card or click "Stand" to reveal dealers cards.(Dealer will automatically receive cards)
     - If player "Busts", hand will automatically end.
 Click "Next Hand" to continue.